 How Much Fiber Do You Need?

 Two teaspoons of Metamucil provides 6 grams of dietary fiber.
-That classifies it as a “high fiber” supplement.
+This classifies it as a “high fiber” supplement.

 The recommendations also don’t differentiate between soluble and insoluble fiber either.
 In other words, nobody says “you should have this much soluble fiber and this much insoluble fiber.”
 The idea is just eat more fiber and let nature take care of the rest.